-Equality Positive Impact (It could benefit) Negative Impact (It could disadvantage) Reason and any mitigating actions already in place (to reduce any adverse /negative impacts or reasons why it will be of positive benefit or contribution) No Impact actions.
+Equality Positive Negative Reason and any mitigating actions already No Impact (It Impact (It in place (to reduce any adverse /negative Impact could benefit) could impacts or reasons why it will be of positive benefit or contribution) disadvantage) actions. actions.
 Disability Physical/learning/mental health Potential negative impact on this group has been identified - disabled one to one user sessions and specific special school swim sessions, which we are currently exploring how and where these users could be accommodated.
 Impact would have to be determined and explored in further detail as part of the consultation if this is pursued as a viable option.
 Also possible travel issues in relation to the nearest alternative.
 Appendix 3 sets out possible mitigating actions.
 Gender Reassignment Transsexual people Based on information available at this time, no impact has been identified for this group.
 Pregnancy and Maternity Currently no aqua natal sessions offered at Haslingden Pool, therefore there has been no impact identified for this group.
-Race (Ethnicity or Nationality) Asian or Asian British people Based on information available at this time no impact has been identified for this group.
+M Race (Ethnicity or Nationality) Asian or Asian British people Based on information available at this time no impact has been identified for this group.
 Assumes no significant BME user profile.
 Ethnicity data of customers is not collected.
-Black or black British people As above Irish people As above White British As above Chinese people As above Gypsies & Travellers As above Other minority communities not listed As above
+Black or black British people As above $\boxtimes$ Irish people As above $\boxtimes$ White British As above $\boxtimes$ Chinese people As above $\boxtimes$ Gypsies & Travellers As above $\boxtimes$ Other minority communities not listed As above M